 - Graduating from high school or receiving your GED certificate is a necessity to become a San Antonio Firefighter.
-You should maintain grades of a “C” or better if you have no college credits after high school.
-However, if you obtain your GED, you must attend an accredited college or university, and acquire at least 12 semester hours.
-You need to maintain a “C” or better with this too.
 Your high school academics play a huge role not only for college but in applying and succeeding into the Fire Department.
 Prepare for the Fire Department as if you are preparing for college.

 - A felony-free criminal background, good driving record, and clean personal background are required.
 You picture is taken and included with your portfolio during your process.
 The SAFD sets out to hire candidates that will surpass others and uphold the honor and integrity of the San Antonio Fire dept. This may mean being a better role model to your siblings, a friend, a co-worker, and the community.
 SAFD only hires applicants that they believe will be trustworthy public servants.
 When you think that no one notices you, they do.